ddaletski/ML-alrgorithms/README.md

-# ML-training
+# Machine Learning Algorithms
-Some machine learning algorithms implementations in Python
+Some machine learning algorithms implementations in Python and Numpy